Efrat (Israeli settlement): Ongoing expansion

 In December 2011, it was reported that the IDF has also agreed to the expansion of Efrat and the Gush Etzion bloc with 40 single-family homes toward the north and north-east on “Givat Hadagan”, replacing the unauthorized trailer park of the campus of Yeshivat Siach Yitzhak on the site.
 “Givat Hadagan”, originally planned as a neighborhood of 500 homes in the 1990s, is located a few hundred meters from the Dheisheh refugee camp and from the Palestinian town of al-Khader, south of Bethlehem.
 Ten of the 40 planned houses are to be sold as finished houses comprising up to 160 square meters each, and the buyers of the remaining 30 lots will arrange for the construction of their homes themselves.
 After they are completed, the Jewish settlements in northern Gush Etzion will reach the edges of Bethlehem's southernmost suburbs.
 Earlier, the construction of 277 homes on a third hill in Efrat, called “Givat Hazayit”, had been approved as a reaction to the UNESCO's accepting Palestine as a full member.

 After Palestinian gunmen killed one Israeli and injured five Israelis near Ma'ale Adumim, Israel's far-right Finance Minister Bezalel Smotrich in February 2024 announced a "settlement response" after speaking to Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallant, as "any harm to us will lead to more construction and more development and more of our hold all over the country", with 700 more homes in Efrat slated to be built.
 American Secretary of State Antony Blinken criticized the announcement, stating that new Israeli settlements are "inconsistent with international law" and "counter-productive to reaching an enduring peace", risking "Israel’s security".
 Israel's government in March 2024 fully approved 694 more settler homes for Efrat, reported Haaretz.

-In February 2025, The Israeli government issued a tender for the construction of 974 houses in the Efrat settlement, expanding the settlement's population by around 40%, and blocking the development of Bethlehem.
+In February 2025, the Israeli government issued a tender for the construction of 974 houses in the Efrat settlement, expanding the settlement's population by around 40%, and blocking the development of Bethlehem.
 Israeli activist group Ir Amim cites U.S. President Donald Trump's public support for "ushering in a wave of settlement expansion".

+In April 2026, Declassified UK reported that Shivat Zion, an Israeli organisation ostensibly promoting emigration to Israel, was offering assistance to British Jews considering moving to Efrat.
+The report also stated that an organisation representative had discussed the possibility of donations benefiting from UK tax subsidies.